How to Make Personalised Map chairs

 - Brush for glue

-I’m fortunate in that I have a junk shop at the bottom of my road and live round the corner from an auction house, so it’s easy for me to find old chairs.
+I’m fortunate in that I have a junk shop at the bottom of my road and live around the corner from an auction house, so it’s easy for me to find old chairs.
 The chairs I used here actually came from my local scout hut, where I’m a Beaver leader.

 How to make map chairs

 - Sand the wood lightly all over to provide a key.

 - Cover the surfaces to be decoupaged evenly with PVA glue using a brush.

 - Carefully place the map on top of the PVA glue.
 Squeeze out bubbles with a small wallpaper roller or by gently running an edge of a credit card over the surface.
 I covered the screw holes with the map.